Guide · Medicare Advantage

 Why plans require prior authorization

-The Medicare Advantage PA problem
+Medicare Advantage PA rates in OIG reporting

-Common reasons PA requests are denied
+Common coded reasons PA requests are denied

 CMS rules for Medicare Advantage PA (2024)